amyyf/christopher-allen-photography/README.md

--> putting height/width into the Contentful query significantly slowed down image render [x] Put loading and error components into appropriate slots [ ] Download one static file to host and display as a backup on the homepage [ ] Nav bar different mobile layout?
-[ ] Contentful credit in footer?
+-> putting height/width into the Contentful query significantly slowed down image render [x] Put loading and error components into appropriate slots [ ] Download one static file to host and display as a backup on the homepage [ ] Possible different mobile and desktop homepage images? (landscape vs portrait dimensions) [x] Nav bar different mobile layout? -> went with flex-wrap [ ] Contentful credit in footer?
 [ ] Finalize fonts and color scheme for all components, including error [x] Hover styles